mapteo/clean-branches/README.md

 clean-branches
 ==============

-Ruby script that check and delete merged branches
+Ruby script that checks and delete merged branches